nzervu/easyprice-calc/README.md

 # easyprice-calc
+An easy price calculator for product price with %profit and %tax

+Built with Java 14, InteliJ IDEA 2020, JavaFX 14 and built tool Maven

-An easy price calculator for product price with %profit and %tax The tax% is set to 24% by default, as it is in most products in Greece, but you can alter it.
+The tax% is set to 24% by default, as it is in most products in Greece, but you can alter it.

 # translations: